 Vietnam is a beautiful country offering a multitude of unique tourist opportunities.
 But visiting this diverse country comes with its own distinct set of challenges.

 In 10 years, Vietnam could potentially be as crowded with tourists as Thailand.
-A huge investment into infrastructure and facilities will be required to sustain all this growing tourism.
+However, a huge investment into infrastructure and facilities will be required to sustain all this growing tourism.

 Feel free to click on any of the markers on the map below to find out more about each destination.

-Continue on to read our top 30 things to know about Northern and Central Vietnam!
+Let’s get into the 30 most important things to know about Northern and Central Vietnam!

 *Please note this post may contain affiliate links.
 If you click on one of them, we may earn a small commission at no extra cost to you!
 We recommend only products we use and as always, all ideas or opinions expressed in this post are entirely ours.
 Thank you for the support and happy travels!*